-Associate Professor of Accounting, Silberman College of Business
+Associate Professor of Accounting, Department of Accounting, Taxation, and Law

 Other roles and titles: